 Youth Hunt (permit required): April 13-14, 2013.
 One bearded turkey.

 Deer Archery (permit hunt): Oct.
 12-Dec.
 1, 2013.

 WMA Deer Bag Limit:

 Three deer, no more than one buck, which may include:

 • Two does with archery permit.

 Deer Notes: 15-inch inside spread or 18-inch main beam rule.
 No dogs.
-Doe harvested on this area are bonus deer and do not count against the statewide seasonal bag limit.
+A doe must be harvested before a buck may be harvested.
+Does harvested on this area do not count against a hunter's statewide seasonal bag limit.

 Sept.
 1, 2013-Feb.
 28, 2014 (Tuesday, Thursday and Saturday hunting only).
 Daily limit - 8, possession limit - 16.
 Dogs allowed.